flynngray/BananaWaves/README.md

 # FrankHacks
-CalHacks 2022 project with Flynn and Wills
+CalHacks 2022 project with Connor Armstrong and Wills Stern